Cost to Install an Asphalt Driveway – 2023 Price Guide

 Material Costs

-The cost of asphalt ranges from $3 to $5 per square foot, including labor.[2]
+The cost of asphalt ranges from $5 to $7 per square foot for the material or $7 to $13 per square foot installed.
 It is easier to get a better idea of the total cost when you calculate it in tonnes, however, and that is how these calculations will be carried out.

 Asphalt Thickness